yannours/discoBots/readme.md

-# someRandomBot
+# DISCOBOTS
+Rusty
+Timer
 ## Description
-Bot to handle some rust logs and console output etc.
+Rusty - is a bot to handle some rust logs and console output etc.
+Timer - is an improved version of rusty less rust console mngt plus webcrawling for wow invasion timer.
 This bot use nodejs, phantomjs and some node modules.

 ## Reminder